HomeArticlesGuideMarathon Training Guide

 5:00 7:06 11:26

-Predicting your realistic goal time from a recent race result is more reliable than picking an arbitrary number.
-The Riegel formula and McMillan calculator both use recent race performance over a shorter distance (commonly 10K or half marathon) to estimate marathon pace, accounting for the fact that endurance degrades non-linearly with distance.
-A simple rule of thumb — doubling your half marathon time and adding 10–15 minutes — gives a reasonable starting estimate for most recreational runners, though well-trained runners with strong endurance-specific work will see a smaller gap.
+Predicting a realistic goal time from a recent race result beats picking an arbitrary number.
+The Riegel formula and McMillan calculator both use recent race performance over a shorter distance, commonly 10K or half marathon, to estimate marathon pace, accounting for the fact that endurance degrades non-linearly with distance.
+A simple rule of thumb, doubling your half marathon time and adding 10 to 15 minutes, gives a reasonable starting estimate for most recreational runners, though well-trained runners with strong endurance-specific work will see a smaller gap.

-Use a Pace Calculator to convert your goal time into exact kilometre and mile splits, and refer back to it constantly during training runs designed to rehearse race pace.
+Use a Pace Calculator to convert your goal time into exact kilometre and mile splits, and check back with it during training runs designed to rehearse race pace.

 Train at multiple paces, not just race pace:

-• Easy pace — conversational effort, should make up 70–80% of weekly mileage
+• Easy pace: conversational effort, should make up 70 to 80% of weekly mileage

-• Tempo pace — comfortably hard, sustainable for 20–40 minutes, builds lactate threshold
+• Tempo pace: comfortably hard, sustainable for 20 to 40 minutes, builds lactate threshold

 Step 2: Build Your Weekly Mileage Base

-Marathon fitness is built primarily through accumulated time on feet, but volume has to increase gradually enough that connective tissue (tendons, ligaments) can adapt alongside cardiovascular fitness, which improves faster than the body's structural tolerance.
+Marathon fitness builds mostly through accumulated time on feet, but volume has to increase gradually enough that connective tissue, tendons and ligaments, can adapt alongside cardiovascular fitness, which tends to improve faster than the body's structural tolerance.

-Typical training plan length: 16–20 weeks, including a base-building phase before structured marathon-specific training begins for anyone not already running consistently.
+Typical training plan length: 16 to 20 weeks, including a base-building phase before structured marathon-specific training begins, for anyone not already running consistently.

 Peak weekly mileage by goal: